 The SuperBeam desktop

-SuperBeam looks much the same as many other Windows programs, with a menu at the top, toolbar under, status line at the bottom and Project Manager to the left.
-It runs on Windows XP, Vista, Windows 7, 8 and 10 (32-bit or 64-bit) systems.
+SuperBeam runs on Windows XP, Vista, Windows 7, 8 and 10 (32-bit or 64-bit) systems.
 You can choose the font(s) used to display and print calculations.
 A larger font is easier to read; a smaller font shows more information without scrolling - the choice is yours!

 A SuperBeam project is made up of one or more 'items'.
 An item can be a steel or timber beam, steel column, timber post or stud or text page.
-The new script option lets you generate calculation sheets for members such as pressed steel lintels which are sized using safe load tables.
+The script option lets you generate calculation sheets for members such as pressed steel lintels which are sized using safe load tables.
 Each item calculation appears in a separate window.
+Items are listed in the Project Manager at the left of the program window.

-You can edit items by double clicking on the window, clicking on the pen icon on the toolbar, selecting 'Edit' from the menu or by pressing Alt+E - one of these should suit your preferred way of working.
+You can edit items by double clicking on the window, clicking on the toolbar pen icon, selecting 'Edit' from the menu or by pressing Alt+E as suits your preferred way of working.

-The Project details dialog lets you enter job-related data in four fields - you can change the default field names.
-You can choose whether to enter total loads or enter separate dead and live components of loads (the option selected applies to the whole project, not individual items).
-Most people will probably find that total load entry is simpler; dead/live load entry allows steel beam deflection to be checked against live load deflection only, and automatically calculates the required factor for steel bearing padstones and bearing plates.
-Top
+The Project details dialog lets you enter job-related data in four fields.
+The default field names are user-definable.
+You can choose whether to enter total loads or enter separate dead and live components of loads.
+The option selected applies to the whole project, not individual items.
+Most users find that total load entry is simpler; dead/live load entry allows steel beam deflection to be checked against live load deflection only, and automatically calculates the required factor for steel bearing padstones and bearing plates.

 Beam dialog: load entry page

 In SuperBeam the load, steel, steel bearing, timber and timber bearing data is entered in a multi-page modeless dialog.
-Click the appropriate tab to select the required page, enter the data, then pressing 'Apply' commits any changes that you make without closing the dialog, and you see the updated calculations in the corresponding window.
+Select the required page, enter the data, then press 'Apply' to commit any changes without closing the dialog; you will see the updated calculations in the corresponding window.
 'Undo' restores the data to what it was before you started editing or last pressed 'Apply'.

 So to work out a typical beam you enter the loads (each beam can now have up to 30 loads), click on 'Apply', click on the Steel tab (see below) and make any changes, then 'Apply' again.
-The required size on the button immediately under 'Consider' (see below) - you can click on the button to manually choose an alternative section, if you don't want the one that the program has selected.
+The required size is shown on the button immediately under 'Consider' (see below) - you can click on the button to manually choose an alternative section, if you don't want the one that the program has selected.
 Then click on the 'Bearings' tab (see below) and change the bearing details as necessary.
-Click once more on 'Apply' then close the dialog and you're done.
-Top
+Press 'Apply' once more then close the dialog and you're done.

 Steel beam design and checking